Today's Monday • 8 mins read

 That is your moment of escape and victory.
 Be four steps away before finishing your “Okay, I am leaving now.”

-Narcissists are experts at turning the argument and making you feel like you are the one who is wrong.
-Find out how to correctly argue with a narcissist.
+Narcissists are experts at turning the argument and making you feel like you are the wrong one.
+You must know how to correctly argue with a narcissist.

 7. Use it only temporarily.